regalmoix/kernel/README.md

 ## Donation

 My BTC Address is ... nah kidding.
-Duao me yaad rakhna

 ## Sources
 https://medium.com/@daeseok.youn/prepare-the-environment-for-developing-linux-kernel-with-qemu-c55e37ba8ade
 Consider this to be the better guide than mine.
 Please let me know if I made any silly mistake in this guide.
+Some parts of this guide have directly been pasted here since there was no better explanation, so special thanks to the author.

 ## Author
 Nachiket Agrawal, 2018A7PS0235G

-Only contact if you fail miserably or I made a mistake somewhere.
+Please let me know if I made a mistake somewhere.

-I expect you to send relevant outputs.